quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part07_3.5_Memory_Arch.md

 ---

 #### Instruction Cache and Data Cache
-Both instruction cache (I-cache, or I$) and data cache (D-cache, or D$) are crucial for high-performance systems.
+Both instruction cache (I-cache, or I $) and data cache (D-cache, or D$) are crucial for high-performance systems.
 The I-cache preloads executable machine code before it runs, while the D-cache speeds up read and write operations.
 :p What are the primary functions of an instruction cache and a data cache?
 ??x
 The primary function of an instruction cache is to preload executable machine code before execution, improving the speed at which instructions are fetched.
 The data cache speeds up read and write operations performed by that machine code.